By Peter Ungphakorn

 And a three-way deal needs a three-way negotiation.

 Finally, how well does EU-S.Korea represent other EU free trade agreements?
 It depends.
 No two agreements are the same, but they can be similar.
 The Korean agreement is partly similar to the Canadian one but also has significant differences.

 Norway and Switzerland are important trading partners of the UK.
 One of the most complicated agreements for the UK to grandfather is the one with Norway, Iceland and Liechtenstein — the European Free Trade Association (EFTA) countries, which form the European Economic Area (EEA) with the EU.

-Updates: February 14, 2018 — added a link to Lorand Bartel’s article on various legal implications in Borderlex.
+Updates: July 21, 2019 — adding links in a “find out more” section; February 14, 2018 — adding a link to Lorand Bartel’s article on various legal implications in Borderlex

 Photos and drawing: Either CC BY 2.0 or CC0, “Grandfather” drawing by bamenny